-Action started in past, it was a continuous activity until it just stopped (or action stopped recently)
+Action started in the past, it was a continuous activity until it stopped a short time from “now”.

 we have a connection between this recently stopped activity and the present situation at the moment of speaking (has a result now).

-Now let me talk about this so called connection with the present.
-This connection means present “result” of the activity which started in the past and stopped recently.
+Now let me talk about this so-called connection with the present.
+This connection means present, current “result” of the activity which started in the past and stopped recently.
 As you can see, perfect line of tenses loves this “result” concept.
-You look sleepy = connection with the present or present result at the moment of speaking.
+You look sleepy = connection with the present in the form of the result at the moment of speaking.

-Another way to explain this present connection or result is when an action isn’t ongoing anymore, but the evidence continues to be.
+Another way to explain this connection with the present or the result concept is when an action isn’t ongoing anymore, but the evidence of this action continues to stay right now.
 It looks like the evidence prolongs the complete action and, sort of, makes it “still ongoing.”
-Personally, I think this is the reason why we use the verb in the “continuous” form (ing), even the action is complete (perfect means complete).
-Also, It could be the reason, or one of the reasons, why present perfect continuous has this particular use.
+Personally, I think this is the reason why we use the verb in the “continuous” form (ing), even if the action is complete (perfect means complete).
+Also, It could be the reason, or one of the reasons, why present perfect continuous has this particular name.

 Some additional ideas on the Present Perfect Continuous regarding this particular use

-However, let me analyze the name of this verb tense in connection with the formation using this example.
+However, let me analyze this verb tense in connection with the formation of its name, using this example.

-Present (it has (not had)) Perfect (the activity is compete – been) Continuous (raining) = we have a completed continuous activity.
+Present (has (not had)) Perfect (the activity is complete – been) Continuous (raining) = we have a completed continuous activity: It has been raining.

 We can also think of it this way: